xanzhu/Xanzhu.com/content/en/blog/install-ubuntu-utm-apple-silicon.md

 #### Conclusion

 That's it!
-You've now got Ubuntu 25.10 running natively on Apple Silicon.
+You've now got Ubuntu 26.04 LTS running natively on Apple Silicon.
 Whether you're testing code, learning Linux, or just exploring, this VM setup gives you flexibility with solid performance.

 If you found this guide helpful, consider checking out our other virtualization tips — or share this with a fellow Mac/Linux enthusiast!